jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 # Review CarthageKit API
 # Review command line flags

-^ The other major part of 1.0 will be carefully reviewing anything that we can't really break after the release is out there, and making any breaking changes ahead of time.
+^ The other major part of 1.0 will be carefully reviewing anything that we can’t really break after the release is out there, and making any breaking changes ahead of time.